 In many situations, the functional data is related to a scalar variable.
 For this cases, it is interesting to assess the relation of the variables via a regression model, which can be used to predict the scalar response from the functional input.
 Analogue to the multivariate situation, the simplest functional regression model corresponds to the functional linear model with scalar response (see \cite{Ramsay2005} for a review). \\

 An interesting methodology approach to deal with functional data is the use of random projections.
 The objective is to characterize the behaviour of a functional process, which has infinite dimension, via the behaviour of the one dimensional inner products of the functional process with suitable random functions.
-This method has interesting applications for the goodness--of--fit of the distribution of the process, as it can be seen in \cite{Cuesta-Albertos2007}.
-More recently, \cite{Patilea2012} provide a projection--based test for functional covariate effect in a functional regression model with scalar response.
+This method has interesting applications for the goodness-of-fit of the distribution of the process, as it can be seen in \cite{Cuesta-Albertos2007}.
+More recently, \cite{Patilea2012} provide a projection-based test for functional covariate effect in a functional regression model with scalar response.
 In their paper, the authors adapt the tests of \cite{Zheng1996} and \cite{Lavergne2008}, based on smoothing techniques, to the context of functional covariates. \\

-In this work, a first goodness--of--fit test for the null hypothesis of the functional linear model, $H_0: m\in \lrb{\inprod{\cdot}{\beta}:\beta\in\Hbb}$, being $\Hbb$ the Hilbert space of square integrable functions, is proposed.
-The statistic test is of a Cram\'er--von Mises type and is based on a generalization of a previous test of \cite{Escanciano2006}, designed for the case of a regression model with multivariate covariates.
+In this work, a first goodness-of-fit test for the null hypothesis of the functional linear model, $H_0: m\in \lrb{\inprod{\cdot}{\beta}:\beta\in\Hbb}$, being $\Hbb$ the Hilbert space of square integrable functions, is proposed.
+The statistic test is of a Cram\'er-von Mises type and is based on a generalization of a previous test of \cite{Escanciano2006}, designed for the case of a regression model with multivariate covariates.
 The test statistic is easy to compute using geometrical arguments and simple to calibrate in its distribution by a wild bootstrap on the residuals.
 Further, although the test is given for the functional linear model, it can be extended to other functional models with scalar response, as it is based on the residuals of the model. \\